systronix/W5500_Test/README.md

 - This enables 24 * 60, or 1440 DHCP renewals in 24 hrs vs a more typical one or two.
 This compresses one or two years of DHCP renewal into 24 hours.
 - Versions for Teensy3 with WIZ850io and the Arduino.org (not the same as Arduino.cc) M0 Pro with WIZnet W5500 Shield

-### ILI9341_WIZ820_Test
+### ILI9341_Test
+ - Copied from WIZ820io_test repo 2017 Apr 23.
-- use of Ethernet and the ILI9341 touchscreen at same time
+ - Existence of Ethernet and the ILI9341 touchscreen at same time: resets Ethernet and then ignores it, while testing the LCD and touchscreen.
-- moves the ILI9341 to alternate SPI pins:
+ - the point is to show that Ethernet chip doesn't clash on the SPI lines.
+ - Binaries saved in the bin subfolder

 ### EthernetKeypadLCD (on my wish list)
 - the Arduino Ethernet Shield example adapted to the Teensy and WIZ820io hardware